developersajadur/Bicycle-Api-By-Mongoose-And-Typescript/README.md

 ## Overview

 The Bicycle Shop API is a backend service designed to manage bicycle products, orders, and track total revenue.
 It allows customers to browse bicycles, create orders, and calculates total revenue from completed orders.
-The API uses **Express.js**, **MongoDB**, and **Zod** for validation.
+The API uses **Express.js**, **MongoDB**, **Mongoose**, and **Zod** for validation.

 ## Features